place-based arts research in Black Range, east of Geriwerd / the Grampians (in development, to be launched late 2021)

 restoring earth habitat

 Untitled Station at Black Range is 220kms or three hours car or train/bus journey west of Melbourne, between Great Western and Stawell, Australia.
-The Black Range is granite country rising above the surrounding plain to 300-400metres, resulting from a volcanic intrusion some 450-550 million years ago into what was then the sedimented eastern seabed of the continent.
+The Black Range is granite country rising above the surrounding plain to 300-400metres above sea-level, resulting from a volcanic intrusion some 450-550 million years ago into what was then the sedimented eastern seabed of the continent.
 Erosion revealed the Range around 350-400 million years ago, and continues to present the weathered granite outcrops and granite sand soil we encounter today.
 This is a habitat legally protected by a conservation covenant for its native plants and wildlife, bushland trees and rock formations, watercourses and marshes.
 Animal life includes wallabies and kangaroos, abundantly diverse birdlife, possums and bats, the antechinus small marsupial, echidnas, the endangered Powerful Owl, amongst many others.
 Yellow Box and Red Gum Eucalyptus and Black Wattle Acacia trees predominate amongst grasses and sedges, interspersed with lilies and orchids.
-Invasive species that we are obliged to manage include rabbits, deer and foxes, and weeds introduced through agriculture.
+Invasive species that we are obliged to manage include rabbits, deer and foxes, and weeds introduced through agriculture that overtake indigenous plants.
 We ask ourselves as temporary custodians to leave this land improved as an ecosystem capturing carbon and providing habitats to a rich diversity of species.